chauff/cse1500-web-transcripts/_lectures/sessions.md

 }
 ```

 On the site you are currently reading this transcript, it is possible to highlight pieces of text and add a few notes.
 You may have noticed that you were not asked to provide a username/password to enable highlighting.
 If we would have chosen to store those highlights/notes on a server, it would have been necessary to add an authorization step (you probably only want to receive your own notes and highlights!).
 Here, we store all this information on the client-side only.
 We could have used cookies for this purpose but there is a more recent solution: [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-Local storage persists data on disk and has an intuitive programming interface:
+Local storage persists data on disk (without an expiration date) and has an intuitive programming interface.
+Its storage object can be accessed via `window.localStorage` (or shorter `localStorage` as this refers by default to a property of the `window` object in the browser).
+The addition and removal of items in local storage is performed as follows:

 ```javascript
 localStorage.setItem("1600637", "Why not use something else?"); //add a data item (key/value must be strings)